Strand Theatre (Manhattan): History

 The theatre was under contract and mostly showed films distributed by Paramount Pictures.

 In 1928, the Mark Strand became the Warner Strand when Warner Bros acquired the theatre to showcase its films on Times Square.
 It was eventually renamed the Warner Theatre in 1951.
 After closing for renovation in 1952, the theater reopened as the Warner Cinerama Theatre in 1953 with the widescreen film This Is Cinerama (1952).
 The Warner was the primary New York home of Cinerama films during the remaining years of the 1950s and in 1963 installed an even larger screen to present such 70mm films as It's a Mad, Mad, Mad, Mad World (1963).

 In 1968, the theater was converted into three separate cinemas by RKO Stanley Warner Theatres.
 The 1,000 seat Warner Cinerama now occupied the original theater's main floor.
 The 1,200 seat Penthouse Theatre occupied the former balcony and the Cine Orleans was created in the stage house of the old Strand, entered from 47th St. The Cinerama and Penthouse were renamed again in the 1980s as the RKO Warner Twin.
 The entire building closed on February 8, 1987.
 It was demolished to make way for the Morgan Stanley Building, part of the redevelopment of Times Square.

-Memorable films that had their New York premieres at the Strand include Captain Blood (1935) starring Errol Flynn and Olivia de Havilland.
+Memorable films that had their New York premieres at the Strand include Captain Blood (1935) starring Errol Flynn and Olivia de Havilland, Oliver!
+(1968), Huckleberry Finn, Black Beauty, Romeo and Juliet (1968), Man of La Mancia (1966) and 1776 (1972).